Delvir0/Grappa-Finance/report.md

 ### Recommendation
 Given the scenario, the following are to have in mind when considering a fix  1. low probablilty of above happening 2. there are 255 remaining accounts to be used.
-This can be fixed by checking the remaining collateral and resetting the collateralId if it's 0
+This can be fixed by checking the remaining collateral and resetting the collateralId if it's 0.

+### Review
+This has been fixed by following the same check pattern of `FullMarginLib.removeCollateral`.
+Since the Engine requires full collateral, if remaining collateral amount == 0 there is no possible scenario that collateralId is being reset while there are any options remaining.
+Commit can be found [here](https://github.com/grappafinance/full-collat-engine/commit/e3a27c6a16289491a9ae5a51a7c0b321543514e7).

 ## [I-05] Naming convention of longStrike and shortStrike is subjected to perspective
 ### Multiple contracts